rukundob451/rukundob451/README.md

 ### Hi, I'm Benjamin, a passionate programmer from Kampala, Uganda 👋

-- 🔭 I’m currently working with Flutter, Flask and FastAPI.
+- 🔭 I’m currently working with Flutter, Flask and FastAPI
 - 🌱 I’m currently learning Flutter and containerizing applications with docker/containerization.
 - 👯 I’m looking to collaborate on Flutter appns Flask SQLAlchemy and the MERN stack.
 - 🤔 I’m looking for help with DS and Algorithms in javascript and php, mySQL and React.